 A gig in a pub isn’t a monumental event.
 Five blokes in a band getting the words wrong to Get Lucky or missing the introduction to Town Called Malice isn’t exactly Queen-at-Wembley-Stadium calibre.
 It’s not meant to be.
 That doesn’t mean it isn’t special.

-Hopefully we will soon return to the nights when the only things you have to worry about are whether or not you reckon you can squeeze in a trip to the bathroom before Common People starts, and having a boogie without getting a pint spilled on you.
+Hopefully we will soon return to the nights when the only things you have to worry about are whether or not you reckon you can squeeze in a trip to the bathroom before Common People starts, and having a dance without getting a pint spilled on you.